pjbroad/elmapviewer/readme.windows.txt

 Get the pygame modules from "http://www.pygame.org/download.shtml".
 I tested version 1.7 "http://www.pygame.org/ftp/pygame-1.7.1release.win32-py2.4.exe".

 Now you're ready to run the viewer.
-User the elmapviewer.bat script.
+Use the elmapviewer.bat script.

 Hope you like it.